hipremsoni/CODTECH_TASK2/README.md

 - now you see we got the data from pass column.

 ***3. Insecurity authentication***
+#### i.unencrypted username and password
+- Step 1: Visit testphp.vulnweb.com and go to the signup page.
+Enter your username and password, but do not click the login button yet.
+Open Wireshark and navigate to the currently connected network module.
+Now, click the login button on the web page.

 ![image](https://github.com/user-attachments/assets/7bdef671-45d3-4dca-8b79-c9ac864504e7)

+- Step 2: Wireshark will start capturing packets.

 ![Screenshot 2024-12-25 113311](https://github.com/user-attachments/assets/0a3c8779-0056-4d03-8c24-9b690a0da78f)

+- Step 3: In Wireshark, select the filter option and search for "http".
+You will see HTTP POST packets.
+Click on  Post packets.

 ![image](https://github.com/user-attachments/assets/19c5a1e3-725e-4f0b-86a6-4538db48c1fd)

+- Step 4: Select the "HTML Form URL Encoded" option from the packet details pane.
+You'll notice that the username (uname) and password (pass) are sent in plaintext, without encryption.

 ![image](https://github.com/user-attachments/assets/f5795b99-e62d-44a3-9741-37db46ce4a82)

+- Insecure Authentication: Transmitting credentials without encryption.
+- Vulnerability: Lack of encryption exposes sensitive information.